-Dahi Bhaat tastes best when served cold or at room temperature.
-Do not heat or warm it as it can break down the curd, destroy the friendly bacteria and affect the texture.
+Creamy Dahi Bhaat tastes best when served cold or at room temperature.
+Do not heat or warm it as it can break down the curd, destroy the friendly bacteria, and affect the texture.
 In a South Indian household, Thayir sadam is usually the last thing we eat at lunch or dinner.
 It helps with digestion.
 The best side dish for curd rice is any kind of Indian pickle when finishing a meal.

-However, we also eat thayir sadam as a meal.
+However, we also eat this Indian yogurt rice as a meal.
 If doing so, I like to make it a bit spicy by adding more green chillies.
 KR likes to have some fried mor milagai on the side.
 He swears by this combination.
 Do try it.
-You can also serve it with some sambhar, rasam, or dal along with Potato Fry, and something crunchy like appalam, or poppadum/chips/kara boondi.
+Other best side dishes to serve with curd rice are sambhar, rasam, or dal along with Potato Fry, and something crunchy like appalam, or poppadum/chips/kara boondi.
 We go for thayir sadam if we have had a heavy meal before or have come home after a vacation.

 Top recipe tips 💭

 Since this dish is often served chilled.
 You can use chilled yogurt, and milk straight from the fridge.
 Don't skip the tempering.
 It adds so much flavor.
 Even if you are cooking rice fresh, overcook it a bit and cool it down completely before adding chilled yogurt and milk.
 If you don't then it will kill the live cultures in the curd and cause it to split.

 Recipe FAQs 📖

-If you want to experiment, make this curd rice recipe using brown rice, semiya, oats, millets like quinoa, or even cauliflower rice if you are on a keto diet.
+If you want to experiment, make this recipe using brown rice, semiya, rolled oats, millets like quinoa, or even cauliflower rice if you are on a keto diet.
 I am yet to try these but I know for sure that they will alter the taste.

 You can definitely make dahi chawal in advance and store it in the fridge.
-Before serving, add some more yogurt, milk, or water to loosen it.
+Before serving, to get the moistness, add some more yogurt, milk, or water to loosen it.
 The tadka can be added just before serving or you can store it with the tadka done.
 You can either then serve it chilled or at room temperature.
 Do not heat it.
 I would not recommend freezing the yogurt rice as can split after thawing.

 For those who are vegan, you can definitely make Dahi bhaat dairy-free.
 Use any unsweetened plain vegan almond milk yogurt and oat or cashew milk.

 I have made it using these ingredients and it tastes good.
 You can also use silken tofu.
 Blend it with soy milk, lemon juice, and salt. use this as a curd substitute.
 Do not skip the tempering part as it gives it a nice earthy flavor.
 In fact, I have shared the vegan curd rice recipe in my cookbook.

 You can very well make it in the Instant Pot.
 Add oil and do the tadka in saute mode.
-Then add the washed rice and cook it in rice or manual mode for 5 minutes.
+Then add the rinsed rice and cook it in rice or manual mode for 5 minutes.
 Release pressure manually, turn off the Instant Pot, and let it cool down.
+Transfer to a bowl.
 Then add curd, milk, salt, and cilantro.
 Mix it all well together and store it in the fridge till it's needed.
-You can also cook the rice separately in the Instant pot, do the tadka separately and add it along with the curd at the end.
+You can also cook the rice separately in the Instant pot, do the tadka separately, and add it along with the curd at the end.

 South Indian rice recipes

 I have shared an Instagram reel video on how to make yogurt rice.
-You can check it out here.
+You can check it out.

 Did you try this recipe?
 Please let me know how it turned out by leaving a comment below or sharing a picture on Instagram @cookilicious with the hashtag #cookiliciousveg.
 I love hearing your feedback!